 A few solid, good friends are always better than a hundred fake ones.

 5. “Save.
 Learn about Financial Literacy!”

 I cannot stress this enough.
 I waited for three years after working before I started thinking about my finances!
 I treated myself so well in my first years of employment that when the pandemic came, I realized that if I lost my job – I wouldn’t be able to support myself.
-I had zero savings, no investments, no other source of income except my paycheck.
-It really pays to be smart about finances early on.
+I had zero savings, no investments, and no other source of income except my paycheck.
+It pays to be smart about finances early on.
 If I had saved or learned about investing early, I could’ve built something for myself now.

 You don’t have to wait to grow “older” before you save and invest.